Rory Gallagher (album): Background

 After practising with Jimi Hendrix's band Noel Redding, Mitch Mitchell and Belfast musicians Gerry McAvoy and Wilgar Campbell at a practice room in Fulham Road, the newly formed band with McAvoy and Campbell got underway recording in Advision Studios.
 With his first solo album Gallagher continued in the eclectic style that had exemplified his first band, Taste.

-The album begins with "Laundromat" which was to become a regular number in his live set.
-A blues rock song with a classic Gallagher riff, the song was inspired by the public laundromat located in the basement of his flat where he lived at the time in Earls Court.
+The album begins with "Laundromat", which was to become a regular number in his live set.
+A blues rock song with a classic Gallagher riff, the song was inspired by the public laundromat in the basement of his flat where he lived at the time in Earls Court.

 The next song, "Just the Smile", is an acoustic number that was inspired by the British folk revival.
-It shows the influence of some of Gallagher's favorite English folk musicians such as Richard Thompson, Davy Graham, and Scottish guitarist Bert Jansch.
-(Gallagher would later go on to record with Jansch.)
-"I Fall Apart" has a jazz feel to it and features a guitar solo that starts slow and introspective and builds to a powerful climax.
-The next two songs, "Hands Up" and "Sinner Boy", were again blues rock and would also become standard numbers for his live show.
+It shows the influence of some of Gallagher's favourite English folk musicians such as Richard Thompson, Davy Graham, and Scottish guitarist Bert Jansch.
+(Gallagher would later record with Jansch.)

+"I Fall Apart" has a jazz feel to it and features a guitar solo whose start is slow and introspective and builds to a powerful climax.

 "Wave Myself Goodbye" is another acoustic number, a talking blues song featuring New Orleans style piano provided by Vincent Crane from the band Atomic Rooster (Rory's brother Donal had been acting as tour manager for them).

+The next two songs, "Hands Up" and "Sinner Boy", were also blues rock that would become standard numbers for his live show.

-Gallagher plays saxophone in the next song, a jazz number called "Can't Believe It's True".
+Gallagher plays saxophone on a jazz number called "Can't Believe It's True".

 Also recorded at the time were two blues classics, Muddy Waters' "Gypsy Woman" and "It Takes Time" by Chicago blues legend Otis Rush.
 Muddy Waters was a teenage hero for Gallagher; they ultimately collaborated on Muddy Waters' album The London Muddy Waters Sessions.
-Although these songs were left off the original album they were included in the CD release.
-On September 3, 2021 a 50-th anniversary edition will be released on multiple formats.
+These songs were left off the original album but were included in the CD release.

+On 3 September 2021 a 50th anniversary edition was released containing alternative takes, bonus tracks, and live material.

 Recording

 The album was recorded in Advision Studios in London.
 As with most of Gallagher's albums he produced it himself.
-The engineer was Eddie Offord, who had engineered for Gallagher on the album On the Boards with his previous band Taste.
+The engineer was Eddy Offord, who had engineered for Gallagher on the album On the Boards with his previous band Taste.